gagechisholm/Instagram-Follow-Scraper/README.md

 if os.path.isfile --> insert path to where your file is stored, only change what is marked to change os.remove --> insert path to where your file is stored, only change what is marked to change

-The first time you run it will initialize a database with the current data Everytime you run it after that it will tell you in the terminal what data has changed You must be following the user for this code to work properly, it does not work on private accounts
+Ignore error responses outputting html/css in the console, the program will handle exceptions within 30 seconds The first time you run it will initialize a database with the current data Everytime you run it after that it will tell you in the terminal what data has changed You must be following the target user for this code to work properly unless the users account is public

+Fixes/Improvements:
+- cookies now clear using relative path
+- database initializes using relative path
+- improved exception handling
+- conventional connection handling
+- bot now logs out when program is finished executing

+Issues:
+InstaBot sometimes grabs duplicate user ids/leaves out user ids in the _get_followers_following(): function, this makes the program suboptimal

 The information provided in this program is for instructional purposes only, do not abuse this program.